luisdiogo2071317/azure-docs.pt-pt/articles/media-services/previous/media-services-rest-telemetry.md

         }
     }

-## <a name="create-a-notification-endpoint-for-monitoring"></a>Criar um ponto final da notificação para a monitorização
+## <a name="create-a-notification-endpoint-for-monitoring"></a>Criar um ponto de final de notificação para a monitorização

 ### <a name="request"></a>Pedir